MatteP1/Relational-Reasoning/Tasks.md

 - [x] Determinacy
   - [x] For one step
   - [x] Multi-step evaluation to a value.
-- [ ] Refactor for statics and dynamics
 - [ ] Fix type-setting

 ## Contextual Equivalence